jerome-colin/cams_visu/README.md

 For a given 'path' containing a collection of CAMS products, a given site location (lat/lon in DD), reads all the AOT products and combine them to a site-specific netCDF file.

-# cams_aot_plotter (notebook demo)
+# cams_aot_timeline

-A Jupyter notebook showing how to use pandas and altair libraries to plot timeseries of AOD.
+Simple utility to plot timeseries of AOD.

 ## Example of outputs: